lenavoigt/re-imagen/Prototype/re-imagen/README.md

 ```~$ apt-get install qemu-system-x86```

+We set up the Re-imagen project in a Python venv.
 Our OCR patch for pyautoqemu has to be applied after pulling the original pyautoqemu repo (that is included in the requirements.txt).

 # Preparation of a Simulation Run